mcclatchy/docpub/docpub-planning-notes.md

 * UNNECESSARY: file storage
 	* S3? https://github.com/bradleyg/django-s3direct
-	* do we even need to store the PDF or can we just stream it?
+	* do we even need to store the PDF or can we just stream it? need to store it

 * Q: delete PDF after uploaded to avoid excess storage costs?